Continued to: Yardley (post-1945)

 Cold Cream Soap: prepared expressly for Ladies and Infants, is perfumed with Otto of Roses, and has been justly ranked as the most efficient, yet harmless improver of the complexion.

-The business traded domestically through chemists and dealers in perfumes but also shipped goods aboard to British dominions, like Australia, as well as to the United States and Europe.
+Yardley and Statham traded domestically through chemists and dealers in perfumes but also shipped goods aboard to British dominions like Australia, as well as to the United States and Europe.

 The situation the brothers faced in 1900 was very different to that of their father.
-Prime Minister Gladstone’s removal of the tax on soap in 1853 had made soap cheaper, stimulating increased production, but the entrance of new soap manufacturers, like the Lever Brothers, had increased competition.
+Prime Minister Gladstone’s removal of the tax on soap in 1853 had made soap cheaper, stimulating increased production, but the entrance of new soap manufacturers, like the Lever Brothers, increased competition.
 Scientific developments, particularly in the production of caustic soda, were also moving soap production from a cottage industry into full-scale industrialisation.
-The long-term effect of all this was that the soap industry was entering a period of consolidation in which the large companies would dominate.
+The long-term effect of all this was that the soap industry was entering a period of consolidation in which large companies would dominate the trade.

-Apart from the period encompassing the French Revolution and the Napoleonic Wars – when French ports were blockaded and the distribution of French perfumes was restricted – France dominated world perfume markets through to 1914 with one exception, lavender, which, along with rose and violet, was one of the most popular scents of Victorian times.
-As well as being used in soaps, perfumes and toilet waters it was used in potpourris, to scent clothing and linen, and as a cure-all.
+Apart from the period encompassing the French Revolution and the Napoleonic Wars – when French ports were blockaded and the distribution of French perfumes was restricted – France dominated world perfume markets through to 1914 with the only exception being lavender which was, along with rose and violet, one of the most popular scents in Victorian times.
+As well as being used in soaps, perfumes and toilet waters lavender was used in potpourris, to scent clothing and linen, and as a cure-all.

 The use of French lavender in Yardley products appears to have ceased sometime after the Second World War.
-Apparently, John H. Seager (a retired board member) was sent overseas in the 1930s to source different species and cultivars of lavender.
-From these Yardley developed its own cultivar which was grown in England and used exclusively in all their lavender products after the war (Thomas, 1953).
+John H. Seager (a retired board member) was sent overseas in the 1930s to source different species and cultivars of lavender.
+From these Yardley developed its own cultivar of Lavandula angustifolia which was grown in England and used exclusively in all their lavender products after the war (Thomas, 1953).

 In 1913, Yardley purchased an engraving of Francis Wheatley’s ‘The Flower-sellers’ – part of his ‘Itinerant Traders of London’ series of paintings.
 Despite the fact that the painting depicted the sale of primroses not lavender, it was used to promote Yardley’s ‘Olde English Lavender Soap’ and other lavender-based products for many years to come.
 The company also produced porcelain versions of the flower-seller for use in advertising displays; these are are now highly collectable.

 Although the Yardley brand was well established in the British dominions, it was less well known elsewhere.
 Steps to rectify this were taken after Yardley become a Public Limited Liability Company in 1920.
-An American subsidiary company was established in 1921, with an office in Madison Square, New York, and this was followed by the opening of branches in other American cities.
+An American subsidiary company was established in 1921, with an office at 15 Thirty-Sixth Street, New York, then moved to larger premises in Madison Square in 1923.
+New York showrooms were also opened at 452 Fifth Avenue but these were relocated to the British Empire Building in the Rockefeller Center in 1933.
+Branches were also established in other American cities including Chicago (1928), San Francisco (1928) and New Orleans (1934) the later being transferred to Dallas, Texas in 1937.

-In 1924, Yardley purchased the French perfumery Viville with its main office in the Avenue de l’Opera, Paris and factory in the suburb of Courbevoie.
-Operating as Viville-Yardley, until the 1930s when it became Yardley et Cie, it was used to promote Yardley products throughout France and Europe.
+In 1924, Yardley purchased the French perfumery Viville (established 1892) with its main office at 24 Avenue de l’Opera, Paris and factory in the suburb of Courbevoie.
+The Avenue de l’Opera shop was redecorated by Émile-Jacques Ruhlmann [1879-1933] and Yvonne Brunet was engaged to redesign Viville packaging.
+By 1937 the showrooms and offices were moved the more fashionable position at 279 Rue St. Honoré.
+Operating as Viville-Yardley, until it became Yardley et Cie, it was used to promote Yardley products throughout France and Europe.

 By the late 1930s Yardley was thriving.
-The British government had removed the spirit duty on lavender in 1932 and, as Yardley perfumes and toiletries were now more competitive, there was a tremendous boost in sales, later helped by Queen Mary issuing a second Royal Warrant in 1936 for Yardley perfumes – a previous Royal Warrant had been issued in 1921 by Edward, Prince of Wales, for perfumes and soap.
+The British government had removed the spirit duty on lavender in 1932 and, as Yardley perfumes and toiletries were now more competitive, this was a tremendous boost to sales, helped by Queen Mary issuing a second Royal Warrant for Yardley perfumes, also in 1932 – a previous Royal Warrant had been issued in 1921 by Edward, Prince of Wales, for perfumes and soap.
 Unfortunately, this streak of good fortune would be interrupted by the outbreak of war in 1939.

 As well as the Gardner brothers, some of the company’s success during the interwar period can be attributed to the work of William A. Poucher and Reco Capey.

-W. A. Poucher [1891-1988] worked as a consulting chemist and perfumer for Yardley from 1927 and joined the firm in 1929 after disposing of his consulting practice.
+W. A. Poucher worked as a consulting perfumer-chemist for Yardley from 1927 joining the firm in 1929 after disposing of his consulting practice.
 His appointment as a perfumer was a bold move at the time, as he was English not French, but he had solved an important cosmetic problem for Yardley in 1929 (Bouillette, 1955) – which I assume to be associated with the formulation of English Complexion Cream released in that year – which impressed the Yardley board.
 He produced a range of new fragrances for Yardley including Freesia, Orchis and Bond Street and also worked on the formulation of numerous products in the Yardley range.

-Yardley had been making beauty products for some time, including Lavender Cold Cream, Lavender Vanishing Cream and assorted face powders.
-Although it continued to promote its soaps, perfumes and toiletries – many of which were based on English Lavender – it expanded its beauty lines in the 1930s.
+Yardley had been making beauty products for some time, including Lavender Cold Cream, Lavender Vanishing Cream, lipsticks and powder compacts.
+Although it continued to promote its soaps, perfumes and toiletries – many of which were based on English Lavender – the start to its modern beauty lines begins in 1929.

-Beginning with the introduction of English Complexion Cream in 1929, Yardley developed a complete skin care range and organised them into a system of beauty care.
-The company placed Mrs. Olive Cato in charge of this area and even opened a beauty salon in a building adjacent to Yardley House in 1937 (Thomas, 1953).
+Beginning with the introduction of English Complexion Cream in 1929, by 1933, Yardley a comprehensive line of beauty products and organised them into a system of beauty care.
+In 1935, the company hired Mrs. Olive Cato to take charge of this area and began opening salons where beauty treatments using Yardley products could be carried out.
+In 1937, the property adjacent to Yardley house on Old Bond Street became available and the company purchased it and opened a beauty salon it in (Thomas, 1953).
 Yardley wisely used its lavender-based soaps as their ‘foundation for beauty’ but combined them with other products to promote the idea of an ‘English complexion’.

 Natural, young and lovely … an English Complexion.